yggdrasilradio/b8pp/README.md

 BASIC8 we know and love from the 60s: you can't get away with any IF/THEN/ELSE or the like.
 This is a preprocessor that merely massages the source; it is not a compiler.

-I've included three demo programs; the .txt files are the original source and the .bas files are the corresponding programs after preprocessing:
+I've included four demo programs; the .txt files are the original source and the .bas files are the corresponding programs after preprocessing:

 * bulls.txt, bulls.bas -- The "Bulls and Cows" game (TSS8 version).